-ANCHOR STANDARD 1: Read closely to determine what the text says explicitly and to make logical inferences from .9 it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.
-Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 1.
-Refer to details and 1.
-Quote accurately 1.
-Cite textual 1.
-Cite several pieces 1.
-Cite the textual evidence to support of textual evidence examples in a text from a text when evidence that most when explaining explaining what the analysis of what to support analysis strongly supports what the text says text says explicitly the text says of what the text an analysis of what explicitly and when and when drawing explicitly as well as says explicitly as the text says drawing inferences inferences from the inferences drawn well as inferences explicitly as well as from the text. text. from the text. drawn from the inferences drawn from the text. text.
+ANCHOR STANDARD 1: Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.

+Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
+Quote accurately from a text when explaining what the text says explicitly and when drawing inferences from the text.
+1. Cite textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+Cite the textual evidence that most strongly supports an analysis of what the text says explicitly as well as inferences drawn from the text.

 ANCHOR STANDARD 2: Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas.

 Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 2.
 Determine the main idea of a text and explain how it is supported by key details; summarize the text.
-Determine two or more main ideas of a text and explain how they are supported by key details; summarize the text.
-2. Determine a central idea of a text and how it is conveyed through particular details; provide a summary of the text distinct from personal opinions or judgments.
+2. Determine two or more main ideas of a text and explain how they are supported by key details; summarize the text.
+Determine a central idea of a text and how it is conveyed through particular details; provide a summary of the text distinct from personal opinions or judgments.
 2. Determine two or more central ideas in a text and analyze their development over the course of the text; provide an objective summary of the text.
 2. Determine a central idea of a text and analyze its development over the course of the text, including its relationship to supporting ideas; provide an objective summary of the text.